Pacman1984/postparse/docs/cli_reference.md

 ### `postparse classify`

-Classify content as recipe/not recipe using ML or LLM.
+Classify content as recipe/not recipe using ML or LLM, or into custom categories.

 **Subcommands:**
-- `single` - Classify a single text (supports stdin)
+- `single` - Classify a single text as recipe/not recipe (supports stdin)
-- `batch` - Classify multiple items from database
+- `batch` - Classify multiple items from database as recipe/not recipe
+- `multi` - Classify a single text into custom categories
+- `multi-batch` - Classify multiple texts into custom categories

 **Options (single):**
 - `--provider` - LLM provider to use (default: from config)